 Server core can have its challenges though with some 3rd party software not being compatible.

 14. Patch Management and Vulnerability Scanning

 Attackers are quick to exploit known vulnerabilities.

 If you do not regularly scan and remediate discovered vulnerabilities you are at a much greater risk for comprise.

-There are a large number of vulnerability and scanning tools available, see my list of the top 6 patch management software compared.
+There are a large number of vulnerability and scanning tools available, see my list of the best patch management software.